dummybob/blog/blog/2019-11/moving-on-premise-to-azure/index.md

 ### Azure Files

 If your Octopus Server is running in Microsoft Azure, there is only one solution unless you have a [DFS Replica](https://docs.microsoft.com/en-us/windows-server/storage/dfs-replication/dfsr-overview) in Azure.
-That solution is [Azure File Storage](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction) - it just presents a file share over SMB 3.0 that will be shared across all of your Octopus servers.
+That solution is [Azure File Storage](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction) - it just presents a file share over SMB 3.0 that will is shared across all of your Octopus servers.

-Once you have created your File Share, I find the best option is to add the Azure File Share as a [symbolic link](https://en.wikipedia.org/wiki/Symbolic_link) and then adding this in to `C:\Octopus\` for the Artifacts, Packages and TaskLogs which need to be shared between your Octopus nodes.
+Once you have created your File Share, I find the best option is to add the Azure File Share as a [symbolic link](https://en.wikipedia.org/wiki/Symbolic_link) and then adding this in to `C:\Octopus\` for the Artifacts, Packages, and TaskLogs which need to be available to all nodes.

 Run the below before installing Octopus.